Getting pregnant in Dubai without marriage and other lessons COVID taught UAE couples.

 Lessons the couples, living in the GCC learned during the pandemic:

-1. Be aware of the local laws if you plan to live together as a couple in the GCC to make your own life easier in the future
+1. Past laws if you plan to live together as a couple in the GCC

 According to the GCC laws, two people of a different gender cannot live under the same roof unless they are close relatives.
-Yes, UAE has announced that it is allowed now but for other GCC countries it’s still valid.
+Yes, UAE has announced that it is allowed now but this law does not imply for other GCC countries.

 It isn’t a problem when the two of you can afford separate accommodations and go on dates.
 But as many people faced the need to reduce the cost of living due to losing their jobs, living together became one of the main ways of saving money.